-DEBIX I/O Board is an add-on board designed for DEBIX Model A and DEBIX Model B SBC.
+DEBIX I/O Board is an add-on board designed for DEBIX Model A and DEBIX Model B, and is compatible with DEBIX Infinity.
 It adds one RJ45 Gigabit network interface and PoE capability to DEBIX Model A/B. It comes with RS232, RS485 and CAN Transceiver to allow connection with more industrial equipment, and its strong expansion ability brings unlimited possibilities.